josephernest/vversioning/README.md

 Here is a **dirty but working** solution.

-## **vversioning** for single-file projects
+## How to use it for single-file projects?

-* I'm sure you have done this hundreds of times already: **just use a new file with an incremental suffix** each time you do significant changes in your code.
+* You're probably already doing this: **just use a new file with an incremental suffix** each time you do significant changes in your code.
 See for example `test1/` of this actual repository:

         myscript1.py
         myscript2.py
+        myscript3.py
         ...

     You could also use a date suffix e.g. *myscript_20200526_1328.py* or any other file-naming system that you like so that it is sorted correctly.